Many of us love Facebook, right?

 Can Sharepoint replace Yammer?

 No. Both Yammer and Sharepoint are Microsoft Office 365 products.
 The price for Sharepoint standalone starts at $5 per user, per month which is the same as the least expensive package at Microsoft Office 365 that comes with Yammer.
 Starting from 2017 Yammer is no longer available as a separate product.
 It’s hard to compare these apps as they complement each other instead of competing.
 Sharepoint is mostly used for file storage and document collaboration.
 Think of it as Microsoft’s version of Google Drive if you’d like.
-If your company fancies Microsoft products, you are likely to use Yammer as your intranet and Sharepoint as a corporate file storage.
+If your company fancies Microsoft products, you are likely to use Yammer as your intranet and Sharepoint as corporate file storage.

 Yammer vs HipChat

 Can HipChat replace Yammer?

 No. Although Yammer may solve some of the issues that HipChat solves, comparing these two is very much like comparing Twitter and Skype.
 While HipChat is an instant team messenger, Yammer is a corporate social network or microblogging platform.
 In other words, it’s “Facebook for your business” tool.
 The primary question is: “Should I choose a social network platform for my business, or an instant team messenger or maybe grab both?”
 To answer it, you should understand whether receiving instant responses is important for your team.
 If it is, team messenger should definitely become a part of your life at work.
 If you are searching for an instant messenger solution for your company, you can also take a look at our HipChat alternatives review to understand your options.
-We also invite you to try Chanty – the simple AI-powered team chat that we are currently building.
-Feel free to sign up for an early access.
+We also invite you to try Chanty – the simple team chat that we are currently building.
+Feel free to sign up for early access.

 Yammer vs Basecamp